sadponyguerillaboy/SMC-Toolkit/README.md

 ```
 dumpMACR.py
 ```
 `dumpMACR.py` will dump a patched SMC's complete firmware using `smc-fuzzer`.
 You must download [smc-fuzzer](https://github.com/theopolis/smc-fuzzer) and compile the binary.
 Make sure the binary is named `smc` and placed into the same location as `dumpMACR.py`.
+Note that the resulting SMC binary will be your patched version, not an original.
+You will need to revert the patched area back to it's original state to obtain a complete original rom.
+Patch info in `macapatcher.py`

 __Extra Tools:__